HarvTech/ZE07_CO_UART_Library/README.md

  to set the mode to be used.
 All UART communication takes place using unique nine byte data blocks.

- This arduino library provides the code required to retrive CO concentration levels from this device via. a software serial port and two or three simple function calls.
+ This arduino library provides the code required to retrive CO concentration levels from this device via. a serial port and two or three simple function calls.
  Much of this code is patterned after that found in ZE07-CO_Sensor library Developed by Valentin - 2018/01/03, https://github.com/tweenietomatoes/ZE07CO#start-of-content.